kwonus/Quelle/Quelle-AVX.md

 2. Utilization of a labelled statement (executing a macro)

-Let’s say we want to name our previously identified SEARCH directive with a label; We’ll call it “kh”.
+Let’s say we want to name our previously identified SEARCH directive with a label; We’ll call it “moses”.
 To accomplish this, we would issue this command:

-"Kamala Harris" ; search.domain=wall street journal << kh
+*domain=old testament ; Moses << moses*

 It’s that simple, now instead of typing the entire statement, we can use the label to execute our newly saved statement.
 Here is how we would execute the macro:

-{kh}
+{moses}

 Labelled statements also support compounding using the semi-colon ( ; ), as follows; we will label it also:

-{kh} ; "former President Bush" << my label can contain spaces
+{moses} ; Aaron << my label can contain spaces

 Later I can issue this command:

 {my label can contain spaces}

-Which is obviously equivalent to executing these labeled statements:
+Which is equivalent to executing these labeled statements:

-"Kamala Harris" ; search.domain=wall street journal ; "former President Bush"
+*domain=old testament ; Moses ; Aaron

 To illustrate this further, here are four more examples of labeled statement definitions: